OPERANDOH2020/op-interfaces/README.md

 #### User Agent Middleware (UAM)
 ### G2C
 #### Authentication API (AAPI)
+The Authentication Service is the initial control point for security control, based on a ticketing system.
+As such, the Authentication Service can validate a ticket, and map users to specific roles, providing fine-grained role-based access control (RBAC) guaranteeing that only the agreed roles and/or users will have access to the user data.
+The Authentication Service (AS) operates at the PA core container, which implements the business logic of the PA and the privacy services.
+It is the main component that responsible for the correct adherence of all aspects of the online authentication procedure.
+With the use of this component:
+ * Users are able to use their real or substitute credentials gaining direct access into a service
+ * OSPs and Regulators are also able to use their digital identities, which are properly validated
+ * Users are able to interact with OPERANDO through the use of remote agents such as browser add-ons and mobile apps, which are properly authenticated from the AS component

+The AS component provides the following core functionality:
+* Validation of users with identity providers
+* Authentication of users with the proper enforcement of world-wide accepted protocols (i.e. OAuth, OpenID, etc.)
+* Management of user credentials and client applications

 #### Online Service Provider API (OAPI)
 The OAPI module facilitates OSP-PSP communication for additional features beyond the fundamental communication such as data access.
 It acts as an abstraction layer, which adds a level of separation between external entities and the PA internal services.
 It should delegate inbound requests from an OSP to the relevant core modules.
 If necessary in the future, it will also handle outbound communication from the PSP to the OSP.
 In deployments where the PA and the OSP are tightly integrated, it will be possible to extend the OAPI to support bespoke workflows.